tcotten-scrypted/persistent-stochastic-ablation-resmlp/REPRODUCTION.md

 - Example: `[2*939]` = 2 layers of 939 neurons each

 ### Experimental Design
-The study explores 59 unique homogeneous architectures across three categories:
+The study explores 98 unique homogeneous architectures across three categories:
 1. **Shallow-and-wide**: `1*W` and `2*W` configurations
 2. **Deeper-and-square**: `L*L` configurations
 3. **Deep-and-narrow**: `L*2` and `L*1` configurations

-Each architecture was tested with all four ablation modes over 10 independent trials with different random seeds.
+Each architecture was tested with all six ablation modes over 10 independent trials with different random seeds.

 ### Four Behavioral Regimes Identified